aarnphm/morph/docs/content/SRS/SRS.md

   <i>The files you create are more important than the tools you use to create them.
 Apps are ephemeral, but your files have a chance to last.</i> - Steph Ango
 </p>

-`tinymorph` aims to amplify users' ability to write through planning and suggestion interfaces, done over files that owned by users.
+`morph` aims to amplify users' ability to write through planning and suggestion interfaces, done over files that owned by users.

 > [!IMPORTANT] G-2
 >
 > Planning interfaces for ideas formulation

-Rationale: `tinymorph` will propose certain directions using settings configured by users for idea generations as well as suggestions to help users _get over writers block_ or _expand on current ideas_.
+Rationale: `morph` will propose certain directions using settings configured by users for idea generations as well as suggestions to help users _get over writers block_ or _expand on current ideas_.

 > [!important] G-3